 - Sales Management

-This major develops the skills required to be an effective marketer in a wide range of businesses, including consumer markets, business to business, financial services, technology, healthcare and the not-for-profit sector.
+The emphasis on Marketing develops the skills you require to be an effective marketer in any business unit, including but not limited to consumer markets, business to business functions, financial services, technology, healthcare, or the not-for-profit sector.

 - Jeffrey Zietlow, Mother Parker`s Tea & Coffee, Director of Marketing